itsalif/imdbGrabber/README.md

 * Version 2.3 (August 10, 2012)

-  Replaced DomDocument->load with CURL for loading IMDB Page Replaced title grabbing with regex for getting title for new IMDB Layout Updated the xpath expression for Runtime
+  Replaced DomDocument->load with CURL for loading IMDB Page.
+Updated the xpath expression for Runtime for new layout

 License & Policy
 --------------------------